EmiliaPaz/EECS731_FinalProject/README.md

     │
     ├── notebooks          <- Jupyter notebooks.
     │   ├── cleaning       <- Notebooks for cleaning the  raw datasets │
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   ├── figures        <- Generated graphics and figures to be used in reporting │   ├── maps           <- HTML for google maps
+    │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module